alreich/abstract_algebra/docs/10_groups_etc.rst

-This Semigroup is regular and every element is a weak inverse of every other element.
+This Semigroup is regular and every element has three weak inverses.

 .. code:: ipython3